MSF UK's commitment to responsible behaviour and a workplace free from abuse

-This includes 104 cases which were qualified as abuse, compared to 78 confirmed cases of abuse in 2018 (this covers many forms of abuse: sexual abuse, harassment and exploitation; abuse of power; psychological harassment; discrimination; physical violence).
+This includes 106 cases that were qualified as abuse, compared to 78 confirmed cases of abuse in 2018 (this covers many forms of abuse: sexual abuse, harassment and exploitation; abuse of power; psychological harassment; discrimination; physical violence).

-Of the 104 cases of abuse, 63 were cases of sexual harassment, abuse, or exploitation, up from 59 in 2018.
-Thirty-seven staff were dismissed as a result of those cases in 2019 up from 36 in 2018.
+Of the 106 cases of abuse, 63 were cases of sexual harassment, abuse, or exploitation, up from 59 in 2018.
+Forty staff were dismissed as a result of those cases in 2019 up from 36 in 2018.